rumca-js/Django-link-archive/README.md

  - users can vote for entries
  - system stores limited amount of search queries, the user can select previous queries from combobox
  - system stores order of visits on entries.
 This allows to provide "related" section for each entry.
 For example if you vist entry "X" after "Y", then "X" will appear on "Y" related section

-# API keys

-Administrator can create API keys for less restricted access to contents.

-# Scripts

-Web-scraping functionality can be also used without django.

-There are some scripts that can be used without Django application:
- - yafr.py - yet another feed reader
- - page_props.py - shows page properties
- - converter.py - converts JSON files to SQLite table
- - dataanalyzer.py - analyzes data in JSON files / SQLite table.
-You can query the data
- - script_server.py - server that can be used to dispatch crawlers for certain URLs, to obtain meta data
- - script_client.py - client that can be used to connect to server, and debug crawler scripts
- - example_page_crawler.py - example script that can crawl through web page
- - example_compare_crawlers.py - shows how much time it takes to execute different crawlers
- - workspace.py - workspace management.
-Can be used to update project

 # Additional notes